Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

-is $2^{r-1}$, where $r$ is the cardinality of $S \cup T\cup U$. \end{thm} Note that, in the above theorem, the set $T$ of finite places dividing $2$ plays a special role, because a $V_5$-scheme over a $2$-adic field $K$ always admits good reduction at $\cO_K$ (Proposition~\ref{prop:goodreductioncriteriaW52}, cf.\ conics).
-We also show several finiteness results on $V_5$-schemes over rings of integers. \begin{cor}[= Corollary~\ref{cor:W5eqn} and Theorem~\ref{thm:finitenessofintegral models}] \leavevmode \begin{enumerate} \item For any number field $F$ and a finite set of finite places $S$ of $F$,
+Javanpeykar--Loughran proved the finiteness of the above set, but did not calculate the cardinality explicitly (see \cite[Proposition 4.10]{Javanpeykar-Loughran:GoodReductionFano}).
+Note that the set $T$ of finite places dividing $2$ plays a special role, because every $V_5$-varieties over a $2$-adic field always admit good reduction (see Proposition \ref{prop:goodreductioncriteriaW5odd} (3)).

+We also prove finiteness results on integral models of $V_5$-varieties over the ring of integers.